boyney123/event-driven-architecture-journey-talk-resources/README.md

 # Navigating the journey of serverless event-driven architecture

 Please find below a list of resources that can help you dive deeper into event-driven architecture.
-These resources map to my talk about `Navigating the journey of serverless event-driven architecture`/
+These resources map to my talk about `Navigating the journey of serverless event-driven architecture

 ## Initial Design